Redocly/redocly-cli/docs/guides/lint.md

 ### Preprocessors

-As preprocessors are rarely indicated, omit this section.
+As preprocessors are rarely indicated, you can omit this section in most cases.

 * **type**: `array of objects`
 * **possible values**: `error`, `warn`, `off`